 If the signs and symptoms above remind you of yourself or they sound like the behaviors of a close friend or family member, it’s time to get help.
 Developing a physical tolerance to a drug, withdrawing from a drug or using a drug compulsively without considering the harmful consequences may signal the development of addiction.

 Committed to helping families find high-quality, ethical treatment providers, the National Association of Addiction Treatment Providers offers a routinely updated Addiction Industry Directory.
-To better understand addiction and choose a substance use disorder treatment provider, browse NAATP’s Addiction & Treatment Resources section.
+To better understand addiction and how to choose an appropriate treatment provider, browse NAATP’s Addiction & Treatment Resources section.